Bradley de Nooijer

-Bradley de Nooijer (born 7 November 1997) is a Dutch professional footballer who plays as a left-back.
+Bradley de Nooijer (born 7 November 1997) is a Dutch professional footballer who plays as a left-back for RAEC Mons.

 Club career

 De Nooijer made his professional debut for FC Dordrecht on 5 August 2016, in a 1–1 Eerste Divisie draw with FC Oss.

 Personal life

 De Nooijer's father and uncle, Gérard and Dennis, respectively, were professional footballers.
-His cousin, Jeremy, also plays the sport.
+His cousins, Jeremy and Mitchell, also play the sport.